 Google knows that page speeds matters.
 A large percentage of users will abandon (bounce) off pages that take too long to load.
 This is especially true on mobile devices, since cellular data networks are typically slower and less stable than a wired desktop connection.

 So a mobile-friendly website design needs to be optimized for speed on mobile devices.
 That means keeping your website design and coding slim and efficient.
 There's a lot of technical work that goes into that, but the goal is to make sure your site isn't greedily eating into customers' cellular data plan.

 Check how your web pages are performing with Google's free PageSpeed Insights tool.

 4. Ensure text is large and readable

 Smartphones have small screens, but high resolutions.
 So if you try to display the exact same thing from your desktop to your phone, it's going to get REALLY tiny.
-That's why responsive designs make text bigger - so it's legible on small screens.
+That's why responsive web designs make text bigger - so it's legible on small screens.

-Take a look at your website on your phone, and check that the text is large enough to read without zooming in.
+Take a look at your website design on your phone, and check that the text is large enough to read without zooming in.
 Also make sure that the page fits the screen, so you don't have to scroll sideways to read lines of text.

 5. Ensure buttons are clear and easy to click

 Like text, buttons should be large and easy to see on mobile devices.
 Give them plenty of space too, so users aren't accidentally clicking on the wrong thing.
-It's incredibly frustrating when you have to use the tip of a pinky finger to click on something because the links and buttons on a website are too close together.
+It's incredibly frustrating when you have to use the tip of a pinky finger to click on something because the links and buttons on a website design are too close together.

 6. Make phone numbers clickable